 - The Epic: Essentially, this film is a straight up classical one.

 - Epic Movie: Arguably Disney's most well known example from their animated films.

-- Equal-Opportunity Evil: What Scar offers to the hyenas.
+- Equal-Opportunity Evil: Scar has no problems siding with hyenas.

 - Establishing Character Moment: Mufasa is introduced standing stoically atop Pride Rock on the day of his son's presentation, bearing a grim scowl on his face, but as soon as Zazu presents himself Mufasa gives him a smile, and then he greets Rafiki with a warm hug.
 He's an imposing and strong king, but he's also a benevolent and personable figure, as well.

 - Et Tu, Brute?: As Mufasa hangs on for his life above the stampeding wildebeests, he begs his brother for help only to painfully discover that Scar is relishing the opportunity to ensure his brother's death.

 - Euphemism Buster: Scar has to backtrack and Euphemism Bust himself thanks to dumb hyenas:

 - Evil Will Fail: Even if Simba hadn't shown up and pulled a Rightful King Returns, Scar's rule over the lion pride would have collapsed anyway since he'd driven the pridelands to the point of ecological ruin.

 - Failed a Spot Check: Simba and Nala don't realize that they have literally wrestled right into the Elephant Graveyard until a steam geyser goes off right next to them.